Donna Haraway: The Companion Species Manifesto: Dogs, People, and Significant Otherness

 The companion Species Manifesto is to be read as a “personal document”.
 This work was written to tell the story of cohabitation, coevolution and embodied cross-species sociality.
-Haraway argues that humans ‘companion’ relationship with dogs can show us the importance of recognizing differences and ‘how to engage with significant otherness'.
+Haraway argues that humans 'companion' relationship with dogs can show us the importance of recognizing differences and ‘how to engage with significant otherness'.
 The link between humans and animals like dogs can show people how to interact with other humans and nonhumans.
 Haraway believes that we should be using the term "companion species" instead of "companion animals" because of the relationships we can learn through them.

 Critical responses to Haraway

 Haraway's work has been criticized for being "methodologically vague" and using noticeably opaque language that is "sometimes concealing in an apparently deliberate way".
-Several reviewers have argued that her understanding of the scientific method is questionable, and that her explorations of epistemology at times leave her texts virtually meaning-free.

-A 1991 review of Haraway's Primate Visions, published in the International Journal of Primatology, provides examples of some of the most common critiques of her view of science, and a 1990 review in the American Journal of Primatology, offers a similar criticism.
-However, a review in the Journal of the History of Biology by Anne Fausto-Sterling, a sexologist, disagrees.
+A 1991 review of Haraway's Primate Visions, published in the International Journal of Primatology, provides some of the most common criticisms of her view of science, and a 1990 review in the American Journal of Primatology offers a similarly dismissive commentary, with both reviews arguing that her understanding of the scientific method is questionable, and that her explorations of epistemology at times leave her texts virtually meaning-free.

+In reviewing the book for the Journal of the History of Biology, sexologist Anne Fausto-Sterling, who has written extensively on the social construction of gender, sexual identity, gender identity, gender roles, and intersexuality, wrote that the book is "important," though she wished it "were easier to read."

+In 2017, ArtReview named Haraway the third most influential person in the contemporary art world, stating that her work "has become part of the art world’s DNA".